8 minsPublished on 1/27/2023

 Multi-Party Computation (MPC) wallets require multiple users to authorize transactions.
 These wallets use a distributed computing protocol to generate private keys and create digital signatures for multiple parties.

-Concluding thoughts
+Concluding thoughts on DeFi safety

-Keeping your seed phrase safe is the most important step that should not be overlooked.
-It is a good practice to write it down on a piece of paper and store it in a safe place, or use a seed phrase backup device.
+Keeping your seed phrase safe is one of the most important steps to reduce the risk of your crypto being compromised.
+It is a good practice to write your seed phrase down on a piece of paper and store it in a safe place, or use a seed phrase backup device.

 Begin your DeFi journey with MoonPay